English Language and Literature Reading List

 Dear Fresher,

 Our approach to literature will be primarily historical and linguistic.
 As you read you should keep an eye on dates of composition and build up your own map of what you read, and, for Early Medieval (Old English), begin to build up a working familiarity with grammar basics.
 Take notes and write mini-essays comparing texts with one another, or tracing characteristics within a single author's work.
 When you have finished a novel or a group of poems, make time to write down your impressions or ideas about them.
 Remember that one hour's thought and noting when your response is still fresh will save you many hours later.
 And do buy your own texts (these are available in paperback) and mark all of those passages which strike you as particularly important, for whatever reason; you'll be glad you did when it comes time for classes and tutorials.
-(You will also be able to claim back most of your book costs from your College book grant at the end of each academic year, so save those receipts!)
+(You will also be able to claim back most of your book costs from the College book grant scheme at the end of each academic year, so save those receipts!)

 I am happy to answer any questions you may have and can be reached by email: peter.mccullough@lincoln.ox.ac.uk